 Navigating New Orleans

 They don’t call it the Big Easy for nothing: In addition to its famously festive atmosphere and anything-goes vibe, a wide variety of transportation options make getting around New Orleans’s scenic streets and tree-lined avenues a breeze.
-Whether you’re in town for the New Orleans Super Bowl or on a quest to tour the mansions along St. Charles Avenue, we’ve got your guide to navigating New Orleans with ease.
+Whether you’re in town for Mardi Gras or on a quest to tour the mansions along St. Charles Avenue, we’ve got your guide to navigating New Orleans with ease.
 Laissez les bons temps rouler!

 Riding New Orleans’s iconic streetcar is a not-to-be-missed experience in the Crescent City.
-Clean, cute and convenient, the streetcar clatters along the essential thoroughfares on 4 lines: St. Charles, Canal Street and Riverfront, along with the latest addition, the Loyola Avenue line, scheduled to begin service in late January 2013.
+Clean, cute and convenient, the streetcar clatters along the essential thoroughfares on four lines: St. Charles, Canal Street, Riverfront and the Loyola Avenue line.
 Don’t forget to have exact change for fare (under $2).
 Or purchase a Jazzy Pass and ride the streetcar as much as you desire.
 Passes are available at Walgreens and select grocery stores.

 Insider Tip: While streetcars on the St. Charles Avenue line operate around the clock, they are few and far between late at night and in the early morning hours.
 After dark, calling a cab is your best bet.